-While there are numerous avenues of support to help adults and families through the loss of a parent or sibling, coping with this tremendous loss is extremely difficult.
+While there are numerous avenues of support to help adults and families through the loss of a parent or sibling, coping with this tremendous loss is very difficult.
 In particular, children are not equipped to understand how or why this untimely death could happen.
 In the days and weeks immediately following a death, children are often lost.
 We know from personal experience that familiar things and everyday treats can lift up a child during a time of great loss.

-In the midst of his shock, grief and disbelief, John received an extraordinary gift filled with love and care.
-The package full of goodies gave John a sense of comfort words could not describe.
+In the midst of his shock, grief and disbelief, this package of goodies gave John a sense of comfort and hope.
 The gift of everyday treats was remarkable.
 It connected him to his peers and let him know how much they cared.
 For Johnny, finding a meaningful way to express his sympathy helped him process his grief.

 Cathy S. Nolan